 Of course cameras can also be hidden wherever there is a hole for the lens to peep through.
 For a low-tech method, Mesis suggests turning off all the lights, drawing the blinds, and “painting the walls and ceiling and other surfaces with a flashlight, getting extremely close so you can detect any glint from the lens.”

-There are also lens-finding apps like Glint Finder (free with ads for Androids) and Hidden Camera Detector ($4.99 for iPhones) that use your smartphone’s flash to light up any lens, though you’ll want to pay attention to user reviews before going this route.
+There are also lens-finding apps like Glint Finder (free with ads for Androids) and Hidden Camera Detector (free for iPhones, $4 for Android) that use your smartphone’s flash to light up any lens, though you’ll want to pay attention to user reviews before going this route.

 Another option is a bug detector from Brickhouse Security (no relation to Brick Underground), which starts at about $195 and is roughly the size and shape of a deck of cards.
 This device claims to detect wired and wireless mics, cameras, and bugs, and comes with a camera detector attachment, which allows you to see any devices through a special lens, thanks to its emission of a high-frequency red light.
 (It’s also an on-the-go option for dressing rooms, public bathrooms, and hotel rooms.)